Educational Services

 Special Events

-Throughout the school year and summer program, youth participate in a number of fun events, which include: a graduation ceremony, Olympic Day, a Holiday play, a music concert, and many other school activities.
+Throughout the school year and summer program, youth participate in a number of fun events, which include: a science fair, talent show, camp day, a graduation ceremony, a holiday play, to name a few.

 Core Value: A LEARNING community is the pursuit and acquisition of knowledge, an ongoing process required of clients, board members, and staff.